What is estate planning?

 What can go wrong

-When estate planning is not done properly, serious consequences can follow.
-If documents are unclear, outdated, or fail to meet legal requirements, your family may face disputes about your intended wishes.
-These disputes can be costly, emotionally draining, and may delay the distribution of your estate significantly.
+When estate planning arrangements are incomplete, a range of consequences can follow.
+If documents are unclear, outdated, or fail to meet legal requirements, a person's family may face disputes about their intended wishes.
+These disputes can be costly, emotionally draining, and may delay the distribution of an estate significantly.
 In some cases, if proper processes are not followed, arrangements may be challenged in court, leading to unexpected outcomes.

 What to consider